KuzApp/iOS/README.md

-# iOS
+# iOS Development

-This GitHUB will be used for iOS development learning proccess.
+This hub will be used for iOS development learning proccess.